Rotational circulant graphs: Classification of rotational first-kind Frobenius circulants

 \subsection{HARTS, or hexagonal meshes}

-We now explain that HARTS (Hexagonal Architecture for Real-Time Systems), also called a hexagonal mesh, C-wrapped hexagonal mesh or hexagonal interconnection network, belongs to the family \cite{TZ-2} of first-kind Frobenius circulants with kernel $\Z_n$ and degree $6$, which in turn is a subfamily of the family of rotational circulants as classified in Theorem \ref{bigcomposite}.
+We now explain that HARTS (Hexagonal Architecture for Real-Time Systems), also known as hexagonal mesh, C-wrapped hexagonal mesh or hexagonal interconnection network, belongs to the family \cite{TZ-2} of first-kind Frobenius circulants with kernel $\Z_n$ and valency $6$, which in turn is a subfamily of the family of rotational circulants as classified in Theorem \ref{bigcomposite}.
 HARTS was proposed \cite{CSK} as a distributed real-time computing system, and its properties were studied in \cite{CSK, DRS, ABF}.